Peter McLeod: Group A Touring Cars

 Like other privateer Commodore runners, McLeod saw little value in driving in the 1988 Australian Touring Car Championship against the improving Ford Sierras, though he did run in the first five rounds of the nine-race series.
 Following the ATCC, McLeod built a new 'Walkinshaw' spec VL Commodore Group A SV with the engine and suspension supplied by the Peter Brock organisation, who by that stage were running the BMW M3's.
 The car debuted at the Enzed 500 at Sandown complete with sponsorship from Yellow Pages, the car's yellow and black paint scheme looking very similar to the Slick 50 Mazda of McLeod's Group C days.
 Clutch failure ended Mcleod and co-driver Jim Keogh's race after just 21 laps at Sandown after qualifying 15th.
 The Tooheys 1000 at Bathurst wasn't much better for the team.
 The car had three separate crashes in practice and qualifying and then blew its engine in the morning warm-up.
 The crew had just under 90 minutes to replace the engine and get the car into pit lane to make the start.
-This they accomplished just as the field was coming around for the rolling start (used for the first and only time in the race's history) and after taking two laps to get the car started, it lasted only 7 laps before the replacement engine failed.
+This they accomplished just as the field was coming around for the rolling start (used for the first and only time in the race's history) and after taking two laps to get the car started, it lasted only seven laps before the replacement engine failed.
 Before the first engine failure, McLeod had reported that the car felt better in the morning warm up session, and had reportedly set a faster time than he had during qualifying.

-Following the Tooheys 1000, Peter McLeod bowed out of touring car racing.
+Following the Tooheys 1000, McLeod bowed out of touring car racing.
 Like many other privateers, he claimed it was too expensive to run a competitive Group A touring car.

 Bathurst 12 Hour

-With the advent of the 12-hour Production Car Race at Bathurst, McLeod took to the Mountain again in a Citroën BX 16V in 1991 finishing second in class B, returning the following year with a 3-car factory team to win the class, this time beating the Brock-prepared and driven Peugeot 405s.
+With the advent of the 12-hour Production Car Race at Bathurst, McLeod took to the Mountain again in a Citroën BX 16V in 1991 finishing second in class B, returning the following year with a three-car factory team to win the class, this time beating the Brock-prepared and driven Peugeot 405s.
 Further 12-hr attempts followed in the BX 16V's and later in a Mazda RX-7 Twin Turbo with moderate success.